rcbops/rpc-openstack/README.md

 Plays:

+* `repo-build.yml` - scans throug the YAML files in the source tree and builds any packages or git sources into wheels and deploys them to the local repo server(s).
+* `repo-pip-setup.yml` - updates the pip configuration on all of the containers to include the rpc-extras source that was created by `repo-build.yml`.
 * `elasticsearch.yml` - deploys an elasticsearch host
 * `haproxy` - deploys haproxy configurations for elasticsearch and kibana
 * `horizon_extensions.yml` - rebrands the horizon dashboard for Rackspace,